Python Review

 - for

->>> # Measure some strings: ... words = ['cat', 'window', 'defenestrate'] >>> for w in words: ... print(w, len(w)) ... cat 3 window 6 defenestrate 12
+>>> # Measure some strings: ... words = ['cat', 'window', 'defenestrate'] >>> for w in words: ... print(w, len(w)) ... cat 3 window 6 defenestrate 12 - while

 >>> a, b = 0, 1 >>> while b < 1000: ... print(b, end=',') ... a, b = b, a+b ...
-1,1,2,3,5,8,13,21,34,55,89,144,233,377,610,987,
+1,1,2,3,5,8,13,21,34,55,89,144,233,377,610,987, - if

 >>> x = int(input("Please enter an integer: ")) Please enter an integer: 42 >>> if x < 0: ... x = 0 ... print('Negative changed to zero') ... elif x == 0: ... print('Zero') ... elif x == 1: ... print('Single') ... else: ... print('More') ...
 More